calum74/sequence/docs/tutorial.md

 * `back()` is O(n)
 * `at(n)` is O(`n`)

-Sequences are not modifyable, so you cannot alter an existing sequence or change the contents of it.
+Sequences are not modifiable, so you cannot alter an existing sequence or change the contents of it.
 To do that, you need to modify the underlying container.
 The other way to modify a sequence is to create a new sequence that adapts an existing sequence - see [Adapting sequences] on how to do this.

 Sequences can only be iterated in the forwards direction, so `rbegin()` and `rend()` are not supported.